nekofar/resume/readme.md

 ## EMPLOYMENT

+- ***Senior Software Developer***, [Freelancer](https://milad.nekofar.com) (2007-05 — Present)

+  Finally, I decide to switch to fulltime, most of the time as a freelancer and sometimes as a contractor in the field of Web development, mostly backend and PHP.
+In recent past years, I learned other technologies and started to work on application development for mobile, first Android, and then iOS either.
+    - Working as a Freelancer is always gave me new opotionities for learning new technologies

 - ***Senior Software Developer***, [MyFlashLabs](https://myflashlabs.com) (2019-11 — Present)

   Develop and maintain Adobe AIR Native Extensions for use with iOS and Android mobile platforms.
 Maintain softwares backend based on WordPress REST API.